Free Ground Shipping Over $100

 5. Cracked Corn: Energy-Boosting Chicken Treats

-High in carbs and fiber, cracked corn fuels active, growing chicks.
+These natural treats are high in carbs and fiber, plus, cracked corn fuels active, growing chicks.

-• Serving Tip: Always offer grit to aid digestion.
+• Serving Tip: Always offer grit to aid digestion of cracked corn or any other grains.

 6. Oatmeal: A Gentle, Fiber-Rich Option for Chicks